annotation/text-fabric/tf/docs/about/fileformats.md

 It is assumed that a node feature assigns only one value to the same node.
-If the data contains multiple assignments to a node, only the last assignment will be honoured, the previous ones will be discarded.
+If the data contains multiple assignments to a node, only the last assignment will be honored, the previous ones will be discarded.

 Likewise, it is assumed that an edge feature assigns only one value to the same edge.
-If the data contains multiple assignments to an edge, only the last assignment will be honoured.
+If the data contains multiple assignments to an edge, only the last assignment will be honored.

 Violations maybe or may not be reported, and processing may continue without warnings.